Bhargavik01/multi-pdf-qa-rag/README.md

-# multi-pdf-qa-rag
+## Rapid Q&A on multiple PDFs using
 LangChain + Pinecone + OpenAI Multiple PDF QA project

-# PDF QA Chatbot with LangChain, Pinecone, and OpenAI
+## PDFs QA Chatbot with LangChain, Pinecone, and OpenAI

 This project loads multiple PDFs, splits and embeds their content, stores embeddings in Pinecone, and allows querying using GPT-4o via LangChain.